DAXGRID/mssql-cdc/README.md

 ### Has column changed

-Identifies whether the specified update mask indicates that the specified colum has been updated in the associated change row.
+Identifies whether the update mask on the specified column has been updated in the associated change row.

 ```c#
 var connectionString = GetConnectionString();